 In 2020 and 2021, Kathey Avery, RN, steering team member, and Executive Director of the Institute for Preventive Health and Advocacy helped several individuals living alone with dementia access the care and support they needed.
 Her first step was seeking medical care and a diagnosis of dementia for each individual.

 DFWNC and Council on Aging Buncombe County were awarded an Impact Grant for 2021-2022.
-This project addresses three key challenges facing older citizens in WNC, including persons living with dementia and other cognitive impairments and their care partners:
+This project addressed three key challenges facing older citizens in WNC, including persons living with dementia and other cognitive impairments, and their care partners:

 - Knowledge deficit in WNC regarding dementia friendly capabilities